ia-mm-ai/CAN-OFF-01/README.md

 Deletion: **FORBIDDEN**
 Authority: **BOUND BY CANON**

+## Canonical Notice

+This repository maintains two CANON files for visibility:

+- `/CANON.md` (root) — immediate entry-point
+- `/protocol/CANON.md` — authoritative location

+Both files are **verbatim mirrors**.
+If a discrepancy ever appears, **`/protocol/CANON.md` is the source of truth** and the root file must be updated to match.

 This repository contains the canonical protocol stack for **The Presence**: a governance architecture that preserves continuity under change by enforcing admissibility, containment (HOLD), explicit irreversibility, and append-only lineage.

 **Final Lock (Invariant)**